actions/runner/README.md

 Install Visual Studio 2015 update 1 or later

-run cmd.exe as Administrator and execute the following command: mklink /D %USERPROFILE%\.dnx\packages %USERPROFILE%\.nuget\packages
+Replace %USERPROFILE%\.dnx\packages folder with a symbolic link to %USERPROFILE%\.nuget\packages First delete %USERPROFILE%\.dnx\packages, then run cmd.exe as Administrator and execute the following command: mklink /D %USERPROFILE%\.dnx\packages %USERPROFILE%\.nuget\packages

 restore the packages using the commands documented above, because VS won't be able to do it